 A graduate school curriculum in Drug Abuse and Addiction teaches harm reduction as a strategy to train drug abuse counselors.
-Inoculating these therapists with harm reduction only strategy is an insidious way to promote drug use, drug abuse and addiction.
+Inoculating these therapists with harm reduction only is an insidious way to promote drug use, drug abuse and addiction.

 Harm reduction strategy does not seem to be curbing the current drug epidemic.
-Three bad government decisions and strategies heighten the drug epidemic right now: 1) overuse of prescription medications for ADHD, depression and government policy that pretends there’s a pill treatment for everything; 2) taking D.A.R.E. out of the schools and not replacing it another program, and 3) emphasis on harm reduction instead of primary prevention.
+Three bad government decisions and strategies heighten the drug epidemic right now: 1) overuse of prescription medications for ADHD, depression and government policy that pretends there’s a pill treatment for everything; 2) taking D.A.R.E. out of the schools and not replacing it with another program, and 3) emphasis on harm reduction instead of primary prevention.

-Here are some the problems of harm reduction strategy:
+Here are some of the problems of harm reduction strategy:

 1) Harm reduction pretends drug use can be done safely and without harm, which is deceptive.

-2) Within harm reduction is a movement to call it “drug use” instead of drug abuse — a strategy which normalizes drug usage.
+2) Within harm reduction is a movement to call it “drug use” instead of drug abuse — a strategy that normalizes drug usage.
 (There are plenty of adults who never used drugs or alcohol, so there is no reason to pretend everyone does it.)